MBS restaurants to eat at

 Those looking for a scenic dining spot away from the hustle and bustle of city life can make a reservation at LAVO Italian Restaurant And Rooftop Bar.

 The LAVO Late Lunch Set ($28++) from Monday to Saturday is what you want to go for if you’re looking at value-for-money.
 Available from 3:30pm to 5pm, diners get a main course and a Peroni beer for the price.
-Options include a Juicy Prime Beef Burger With Truffle Fries or a Classic Margherita Pizza.
+Options include a Chicken Parmigiana Sandwich or a Classic Margherita Pizza.